Refraction – air to water or glass

-The first wheel hits the muddy grass, struggling for grip, and slows down.
+The first wheel hits the muddy grass and slows down.
 The other side is still travelling well on the road.
 This makes the tractor slow down and change direction.

 The same effect occurs from air to glass.

-When light enters a more dense substance (a higher refractive index) it bends towards the normal line.
+When light enters a more dense substance (with a higher refractive index) it bends towards the normal line.